trussworks/terraform-aws-config/README.md

-Terraform module that sets up the AWS Config service and enables managed config rules
+Enables AWS Config and adds managed config rules with good defaults.

 The following AWS Config Rules are supported: